oemof/tespy/doc/using_tespy.rst

 In this section we show you how you can troubleshoot your calculation and list up common mistakes.

 First of all, make sure your network topology is set up correctly, TESPy will prompt an Error, if not.
-Also, TESPy will prompt an error, if you did not provide enough or if you provide too many parameters for your calculation, but at the moment you will not be given an information which parameters are under- or overdetermined.
+Also, TESPy will prompt an error, if you did not provide enough or if you provide too many parameters for your calculation, but you will not be given an information which specific parameters are under- or overdetermined.

 .. note::
 	Always keep in mind, that the system has to find a value for mass flow, pressure, enthalpy and the fluid mass fractions.
 Try to build up your network step by step and have in mind, what parameters will be determined by adding an additional component without any parametrisation.
-This way, you can easily find out, which parameters are still to be determined.
+This way, you can easily determine, which parameters are still to be specified.

 When using multiple fluids in your network, e. g. water, air and methane and at some point you want to have water only, you still need to specify the mass fractions for both air and methane (although beeing zero) at that point.
 Also, setting :code:`fluid={water: 1}, fluid_balance=True` will still not be sufficent, as the fluid_balance parameter adds only one equation to your system.